 The Assistant Administrator for NMFS (AA) finds that pursuant to 5 U.S.C.
 553(b)(B), it is impracticable and contrary to the public interest to provide prior notice of, and an opportunity for public comment on, this action for the following reasons.
-Specifically, the regulations implementing the 2006 Consolidated HMS FMP and its amendments provide for inseason adjustments and fishery closures to respond to the unpredictable nature of BFT availability on the fishing grounds, the migratory nature of this species, and the regional variations in the BFT fishery.
-Providing for prior notice and opportunity to comment is impracticable and contrary to the public interest as this fishery is currently underway and, based on landings information, the Angling category Gulf of Mexico area trophy fishery subquota has been reached and exceeded.
+Specifically, the regulations implementing the 2006 Consolidated HMS FMP and its amendments provide for inseason retention limit adjustments and fishery closures to respond to the unpredictable nature of BFT availability on the fishing grounds, the migratory nature of this species, and the regional variations in the BFT fishery.
+Providing for prior notice and opportunity to comment is impracticable and contrary to the public interest as this fishery is currently underway and, based on the most recent landings information, the Angling category Gulf of Maine area trophy BFT fishery subquota has been reached and exceeded.
 Delaying this action could result in further excessive trophy BFT landings that may result in future potential quota reductions for the Angling category, depending on the magnitude of a potential Angling category overharvest.
-NMFS must close the Gulf of Mexico area trophy BFT fishery before additional landings of these sizes of BFT occur.
+NMFS must close the Gulf of Maine area trophy BFT fishery before additional landings of these sizes of BFT occur.
 Taking this action does not raise conservation and management concerns, and would support effective management of the BFT fishery.
-NMFS notes that the public had an opportunity to comment on the underlying rulemakings that established the U.S. BFT quota and the inseason adjustment
+NMFS notes that the public had an opportunity to comment on the underlying rulemakings that established the U.S. BFT quota and the inseason adjustment and closure criteria.